jailbirt/theeye-docs/docs/core-concepts/tasks/script_type.md

 ### THEEYE_JOB_USER

+This is the uses that executes the Task.
+This env can take diferent form depending on how the task was executed.

+* Automatic Execution: the user will be always an internal user.
+* Play Button: When the task is executed via User Interface, this will be the user that pushed the Play Button.
+* API Calls: Api calls can be done using Integration Keys or via Access Token of human user.

 | Name | Type | Description |
 | ---  | --- | --- |
 | id | string | the user id |